-For the best food options near the Frankfurt Airport, opt to eat before you go through security and pay a visit to The Squaire.
+For the best food options near the Frankfurt Airport, eat before you go through security and pay a visit to the Squaire.
 This jumbo-sized building offers a variety of great restaurants and bars like Paulaner in the Squaire, Thong Thai, Flavors, and The Bar.

 If you prefer to eat closer to your gate, you'll easily stumble upon fast food options like McDonald's and Deli Bros, but you could also unwind over a sit-down meal or drink at the bar at hot spots like Haussman's or Käfer's.
 For healthy food, consider grabbing a smoothie at Italian-American deli Goodmann & Filippo or picking up a healthy snack at the Natural Shop in Terminal 1.

 Where to Shop